 Students analyze a possible “watering hole” attack in which clicking on a malicious link embedded in an otherwise legitimate website launches an exploit kit that infects a user’s machine with a “banking trojan.”

 - Compile indicators of compromise to guide forensic analysis

 Students use a “hash” of a possible malware-containing file to conduct research using VirusTotal, online sandboxes, and open source intelligence sources to determine specific indicators of compromise to guide forensic analysis of memory and file system images of infected devices.

 - Examine a compromised host’s memory

 Students perform a forensic examination of a memory image taken from a computer to identify sophisticated malware that infected the system.

 Students perform disk forensics on an infected system.
 By analyzing an image of the computer’s file system, the students are able to identify malware infections and to create a timeline for the attack.

 Students are asked to conclude their investigation by compiling a timeline for the attack and writing a comprehensive report for technical and non-technical stakeholders.

-Upon successful completion of the two courses, you will separately enroll in Udemy’s 21-hour CompTIA Security course, which includes the SY0-601 exam.
-You will also purchase the full-length CompTIA Security+ (SY0-601) Practice Exams.
-Combined, your purchase of both the course and practice exams from Udemy will be about $40.00*. *Please note: Prices are subject to change and BHCC has no control of the tuition cost charged by Udemy.
+Upon successful completion of the two courses, you will separately enroll in Udemy’s 31-hour CompTIA Security + prep course, which includes the SY0-701 practice exam.
+You will also purchase the CompTIA Security+ (SY0-701) Practice Exam Set 1. *Please note: Prices are set by Udemy and subject to change and BHCC has no control of the cost charged by Udemy.